-G. GOLUB† AND W. KAHAN‡
+G. GOLUB† AND W. KAHAN;

 Abstract.
-A numerically stable and fairly fast scheme is described to compute the unitary matrices U and V which transform a given matrix A into a diagonal form $Z = U^AV$ , thus exhibiting $A^$ s singular values on $Z^$ s diagonal.
-The scheme first transforms A to a bidiagonal matrix A, then diagonalizes $A^$ .
-The scheme decide here is complicated but does not suffer from the computational difficulties which occasionally afflict some previously known methods.
-Some applications are mentioned, in particular the use of the pseudo-inverse $A^ = VZ^U^$ to solve least squares problems in a way which dampens appraison oscillation and cancellation.
+A numerically stable and fairly fast scheme is described to compute the unitary matrices U and Y which transforms given matrix d into a diagonal form $\Sigma = U^AV$ , thus exhibiting $A^$ singular values on $\Sigma^$ diagonal.
+The scheme first transforms A to a bidiagonal matrix J, the diagonalises J. The scheme described here is complicated but does not suffer from the computational difficulties which occasionally afficit some previously known methods.
+Some applications are mentioned, in particular the use of the pseudo-inverse $A^I = T^2U^$ to solve least squares problems in a way which dampene approxes calculation and cancellation.

-Introduction.
+1. Introduction.
 This paper is concerned with a numerically stable and fairly fast method for obtaining the following decomposition of a given rectangular matrix A: